Effects conditional on post-treatment events generated by independent mechanisms: Causal effects

 \section{Causal effects}

-In our example about plastic surgery, quality of life can only be assessed in those who remain alive.
+In our surgery example, quality of life can only be assessed in those who remain alive.
 An intervention that prevents individuals from dying is practically infeasible, and causal effects requiring such interventions are not of much practical relevance\cite{stensrud2023conditional}.
+For example, the commonly targeted controlled direct effect (i.e., $\mathbb{E}(Y^{a=1,d=0})-\mathbb{E}(Y^{a=0,d=0})$)\cite{robins1992identifiability, hernan2010causal} representing the effect of surgery under an intervention that forces $D=0$ seems unsuitable to inform decisions when $D$ is death.

 Suppose, however, that the doctors are interested in whether the surgical procedure can be improved.
 That is, they want to create a procedure, without dangerous complications, that otherwise gives the same aesthetic result.
 To formalize this line of thinking, we interpret the existing treatment $A$ as having two components\cite{robins2010alternative,stensrud2023conditional}: a component $A_Y$ that only affects $Y$ directly, and a component $A_D$ that affects $D_A$.
-In our example, $A_D$ could represent the chemical compound of the the standard anesthetic which can induce severe adverse reactions.
-Instead, $A_Y$ represents the surgical operation itself, which affects aesthetics appearance, and thus quality of life.
+In our example, $A_D$ could represent the chemical compound of the standard anesthetic which can induce severe adverse reactions.
+Instead, $A_Y$ represents the surgical operation itself, which affects aesthetic appearance, and thus quality of life.
 In the observed RCT, we can recode those randomized to treatment $A=1$ as receiving both $A_D=1$ and $A_Y=1$, and, similarly, those randomized to control $A=0$ as receiving both $A_D=0$ and $A_Y=0$.
 We assume that an intervention setting $A$ to a specific value is equivalent to setting both $A_D$ and $A_Y$ to the same value\cite{robins2010alternative,robins2022interventionist,stensrud2023conditional}.
 More formally, the notation $Y^{a_D=a',a_Y=a}$ represents potential outcomes for $Y$ under an intervention on both $A_D$ and $A_Y$: